 If your organization would like to submit example CRFs to the User Guide team to be included in the CDASH CRF Examples library, please send a representation (e.g., pdf, screen shot) of the CRF, a description of the use case you are addressing, and the name of the EDC or other system in which you created the example CRF to Shannon Labout.

 All submitted example CRFs should be de-identified (i.e., remove the name of your company, name of your investigational product, etc, from the CRF example).
 The CDASH team will review all examples submitted.
 Conformant examples of CRFs will be added to the library, provided permission to publish the example is given by the EDC or other vendor in whose system the example is represented

 •CDASH Version 2

 The CDASH team is currently working towards the publication of CDASH Version 2.0.
 This version will include minor updates and clarifications.
-We anticipate that this new version will be available in late 2014.

 In addition, the CDASH Team has been working on a number of related and collaborative projects that include the development of new domains and associated documents for medical devices and therapeutic area CRFs.
 Following are short summaries about these CDISC projects:

 The CDISC Device team is comprised of members from the CDASH and SDS team and is working to develop the basic collection fields and the submission variables and mappings to support a majority of device studies.
 The Device team recently published draft SDTM constructs for public comment.
 Work on the collection aspects will commence as soon as the submission elements are agreed.

 •CDISC Therapeutic Area CRFs

 The CDASH team is collaborating with other CDISC teams to develop therapeutic area (TA) specific CRFs to be used together with the safety CRFs described in the CDASH standard.
 Draft TA specific CRFs will be released for public review according to the CDISC consensus process.